 Your application is specifically designed for the programme you choose to apply for and it is sensitive to the answers you provide as you proceed through the application.
-See application guidance notes.
+See our application guidance notes:

 Once you have submitted an online application you will be sent details of how to enter your applicant portal.

 Your portal experience will allow you to send and receive communications to and from the University.
 You will be able to track the progress of your application at every stage of the admissions process; update your personal information, view decisions and accept any offers you may receive.

 If you need to add or change details or documents on your application after you have applied, you can update some of your details on the applicant portal.

 Alternatively, please contact us via firstname.lastname@example.org and we will be able to update your application accordingly and to upload additional supporting documentation on your behalf.
 Please also remember to include your applicant ID number in your email.

 When you apply for a postgraduate programme via course finder, you will have the option to upload your supporting documents.
 The following information will usually be needed before a decision can be made on your application.

 Please allow 10-15 working days for any supporting documents to be reviewed and processed.
 Should we require any additional information or documentation, we will contact you directly.

 You can also see our guidance notes for a break down of each section of the application form.

 Academic certificate and transcript(s)